Tyler Stephenson Player Props: Reds vs. Nationals

-Tyler Stephenson -- batting .394 in his past 10 games -- will be in action for the Cincinnati Reds against the Washington Nationals, with Josiah Gray on the hill, on July 5 at 7:05 PM ET.
+Tyler Stephenson and his .487 on-base percentage over his past 10 games (137 points higher than his season-long percentage), will be in action for the Cincinnati Reds versus the Washington Nationals and MacKenzie Gore on July 6 at 1:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Nationals.
+In his most recent game he had a one-hit performance (1-for-2) against the Nationals.

 Tyler Stephenson Game Info & Props vs. the Nationals